wardelll/https-gitlab.com-wmqld-dev-test-d8/README.md

 You don't have to complete the whole test.
 Complete as much as you think necessary to demonstrate your skills.

 ## Section 1: documentation

-1. Create README.md file.
+1. Update current README.md file.
-2. Create THEME section and list your preferred Drupal theme (or themes).
+2. Add THEME section and list your preferred Drupal theme (or themes).
 3. List pros, cons and possible usage of the theme (or themes).
 4. Provide solution as `feature/section-1-doc` branch.